Abdullah Sani Abdul Hamid

-Dato' Abdullah Sani bin Abdul Hamid (Jawi: عبدالله ثاني بن عبدالحميد; born 15 February 1962) is a Malaysian politician and the Member of Parliament (MP) of Malaysia for the Kapar constituency in Selangor.
-He is a member of the People's Justice Party (PKR) in the Pakatan Harapan (PH) ruling coalition.
-He was the MP for the Kuala Langat constituency previously from 2008 to 2018.
+Abdullah Sani bin Abdul Hamid (Jawi: عبدالله ثاني بن عبدالحميد; born 15 February 1962) is a Malaysian politician and trade unionist who served as the Member of Parliament (MP) for Kapar from May 2018 to November 2022 and for Kuala Langat from March 2008 to May 2018.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) and Barisan Alternatif (BA) coalitions.
+He was also a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Born in Perak, and with a background as a trade unionist, Abdullah Sani was elected to Parliament in the 2008 general election, narrowly winning the seat of Kuala Langat from the ruling Barisan Nasional coalition.
 He was re-elected in the 2013 general election with an increased margin.
 In 2013 he also won election as deputy president of the Malaysian Trades Union Congress.
 He was a prominent player in the 2014 Kajang Move, an internal PKR machination to oust Selangor's Chief Minister, and PKR member, Khalid Ibrahim.
 He is also a member of the Central Leadership Council of PKR.

-In the 2018 general election, Abdullah Sani contested and won the Kapar parliamentary seat.
+In the 2018 general election, Abdullah Sani moved to contested the Kapar parliamentary seat under PKR ticket and won the seat.
+However, in the 2022 general election, he failed to retain the seat for the second term under PH ticket after being defeated with a huge majority by a female candidate from PN, Halimah Ali who was formerly a state Executive Councilor (EXCO) of Selangor during PR's era as a state government between 2008 and 2014.